COVID-19 in Arkansas: Deaths from COVID-19 surpass 11,000 in Arkansas - NewsBreak

 Health officials reported 31 additional deaths attributed to COVID-19, increasing the number of people who died in the state since the beginning of the pandemic to 11,030.

 The ADH data also showed 1,610 active cases of the virus, a decrease of 91 from the previous day.
-There were 457 new cases of the virus, raising the total cases to 828,166 since the pandemic began.St.
-Patrick’s Day parades look to turn pandemic blues Irish green
+There were 457 new cases of the virus, raising the total cases to 828,166 since the pandemic began.You can enter to win a $500 gift card by receiving the COVID-19 vaccine

 According to the latest figures, there was a decrease of nine hospitalizations in the last 24 hours to 204.
 The number of patients on ventilators went up by three in the last day to 40, while 70 people are in Arkansas intensive care units due to the virus, up by three from the prior day.